El-Psy-Kongrooo/ImageResize/README.md

 # ImageResize
-The user gives a path to the image and the height and width that they want the new image to have.
-Also the user has to provide the name of the new image
+The user specifies the path to the original image, the desired width and height for the resized image, and the name under which the new image should be saved.

 Usage:
 ```